 Royal Far West must adopt government identifiers when delivering specific services including the use of Statistical Linkage Keys (SLK).
 Further information about the SLK is available via Government websites including the Australian Bureau of Statistics.

 If you are contacting us or receiving assistance from us and you or someone else is at possible risk of harm, Royal Far West has an obligation to intervene and provide the appropriate level of escalation.
 This may take the form of liaising with a third party (e.g. medical practitioner, family member, third party organisation) or in certain situations contacting emergency services or external agencies for mandatory reporting.

 Use, transfer and sharing of your personal information

 We use your personal information to provide you with the relevant support or services you have requested.
-A person’s sensitive or health information will only be used and disclosed to those individuals or entities (and their support staff) who are involved in their treatment, or for specific training and educational purposes.
+Unless a person consents otherwise, sensitive or health information will only be used and disclosed to those individuals or entities (and their support staff) who are involved in their treatment or care, or for specific training and educational purposes.
 Such individuals and entities include those external to Royal Far West and commonly include local health service professionals such as GPs, paediatricians, speech pathologists and entities like the RFW School.
 We may also use or disclose your personal information for another purpose for which you may reasonably expect it to be used or disclosed by us and that secondary purpose is related or (if sensitive information) directly related to the purpose for which it was collected.
 Otherwise we will only use your information for a secondary purpose if you have consented to this use or disclosure, the use of disclosure is required by law or an enforcement body or to provide assistance in an emergency.